NoRePercussions/chaOS/docs/source/modules/processmanager.rst

 the listener queue.
 Listeners are designed to be low-overhead methods of waiting for a condition to execute.
 Instead of, for example, a daemon that checks a condition, listeners skip over most of the process execution setup and simply run the condition test function.
 Listeners will be checked once every update tick.
-See spawnProcess for more information about executable objects.
+See spawnTask for more information about executable objects.

 Note: A function passed in for the listener condition must return ``true`` or ``false``.